microsoft/finops-toolkit/docs/_docs/framework/capabilities/manage/invoicing-chargeback.md

 ms.reviewer: micflan
 ---

-<span class="fs-9 d-block mb-4">Chargeback and finance integration</span>
+<span class="fs-9 d-block mb-4">Invoicing and chargeback</span>
-This article helps you understand the chargeback and finance integration capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
+This article helps you understand the invoicing and chargeback capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
 {: .fs-6 .fw-300 }

 <details open markdown="1">